MutsakaEmmason/Academic-Issue-Tracking-System/README.md

     "http://localhost:3000",  # React frontend
 ]
 Deployment
 The project can be deployed on either Heroku or AWS.
-Follow the documentation of these platforms to set up your deployment.
+Follow the respective documentation for deployment setup.

-For Heroku, you can use the following commands:
+Heroku Deployment:
+Create a Heroku app:

 bash
 Copy
 Edit
 heroku create
+Push to Heroku:

+bash
+Copy
+Edit
 git push heroku main
+AWS Deployment:
-For AWS, you can configure EC2 or Elastic Beanstalk for hosting the application.
+Configure EC2 or Elastic Beanstalk for hosting the application on AWS.
 Testing
-Backend Testing:
+Backend Testing (Pytest)
-      Pytest is used for testing the backend.
-Run the following command to run tests:
+To run tests for the backend, use:

 bash
 Copy
 Edit
 python manage.py test
-Frontend Testing:
-       Jest and React Testing Library are used for testing React components.
-Run the following command to run tests:
+Frontend Testing (Jest and React Testing Library)
+To run tests for the frontend, use:

 bash
 Copy